 Field-hunting tip

-Look in epithermal ore deposits country — that is the host setting where rudashevskyite typically forms.
+Look in epithermal ore deposits country, the host setting where rudashevskyite typically forms.
 If you start seeing cinnabar, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.